 with the Piano

-“There are many pianists out there who have razzle-dazzle styles, but that’s not where my heart is,” explains musician Esteban Ramirez.
-“My spirit leads me to instrumental music that is romantic, lyrical, and passionate, and my poetry is an extension of that.”
+“There are many pianists out there who have razzle-dazzle styles, but that’s not where my heart is,” explains musician and poet Esteban Ramirez.
+“My spirit leads me to instrumental piano music that is romantic, lyrical, and passionate, and my poetry is an extension of that.”

 Born and raised in the border town of El Paso, he is the youngest of nine children from immigrant parents.
 “El Paso is either a small city or a big town depending on how you experience it.
 We lived right next to a big mountain with lots of cacti and tumbleweeds.
-It was a really fun place to explore when you’re a little boy.”
+It was a really fun place to explore when I was growing up.”

-A hyperactive child, his mother started him on piano lessons at age ten to keep him focused on something that allowed her to keep a watchful eye on him.
+A hyperactive child, his mother started him on piano lessons at age ten to keep his energetic explorations focused on something that allowed her to keep a watchful eye on him.
 A year later he began composing.

 “I was hooked.
 A year into my lessons I wrote a little ditty.
 I remember saying, ‘Oh, that’s where the radio gets its music: from people like me!’”